Hendawyy/Terraform-labs-iti/README.md

       - Check your AWS account to ensure all instances have been created successfully.

+---- 🌟 ----

   ### Integration with AWS Simple Email Service (SES) for email notifications

   1. Sign in to the AWS Management Console using your AWS account credentials.
   2. Go to the Amazon SES console.
-  3. Verify a new email address:
+  3. Verify a new email address:✅
      - In the SES console, navigate to the "Email Addresses" section.
      - Click the "Verify a New Email Address" button.
      - Enter the email address you want to verify and click "Verify This Email Address."
   4. Check your email for a verification message sent by Amazon SES.
   5. Click the verification link provided in the message to confirm the email address.
-  6. Return to the SES console, where you should see a message indicating that the email address has been successfully verified.
+  6. Return to the SES console, where you should see a message indicating that the email address has been successfully verified.✅

+---- 🌟 ----

   ###  A Lambda function to send email notifications triggered by state file changes.
   1. Sign in to the AWS Management Console using your AWS account credentials.
-  2. Navigate to IAM and create a new role.
+  2. Navigate to IAM and create a new role. 🛡️
   3. Add the AmazonS3FullAccess and AmazonSESFullAccess permission policies to the role.
   4. Navigate to S3 and create a bucket with default configurations.
   5. Navigate to Lambda and create a new function: